klaykree/AudioCompiler/README.md

 # AudioCompiler
-A language and compiler designed to be encoded into WAV files.
+A language and compiler (generates a Windows portable executable) designed to be encoded into WAV files.
 IDE here: https://github.com/klaykree/AudioIDE

 I made this compiler to learn about machine code and to have a language that can be encoded/decoded to and from a sound file, inspired to do this due to games and programs being stored on 'datassettes' for some Commodore computers, and the easter eggs hidden